 3. Social Media

 Although social media platforms are extremely popular in our personal lives, not many people in our industry use them for professional reasons.
-Taking a full advantage of social platforms such as Twitter, Facebook or LinkedIn will allow you to fully interact with your clients as well as reach and approach more people in the industry where you can promote your services.
+Taking a full advantage of social platforms such as Twitter, Facebook or LinkedIn will allow you to better interact with your clients as well as reach and approach more people, and consequently promote your services.

-Every single day I come across at least 5 freelance translators who send us a generic emails asking for a job, clearly not knowing the first thing about our agency.
-Sure, I understand, it’s easier that way, but easier doesn’t mean it’s better.
+Every single day I come across at least 4-5 freelance translators who send us a generic emails asking for a job, clearly not knowing the first thing about our agency.
+Sure, I understand, it’s easier and faster that way, but easier doesn’t mean it’s better.
 Before you approach an agency, I strongly advise you to make sure you do even a little bit of research about them – see the industries they specialise in, the preferred way of contacting them etc. This can be done quite easily by simply visiting the agency’s website or social media platforms.
-Sending a generic email, if I may be quite frank, comes across not only spammy, but also quite unprofessional.
+Sending a generic email can sometimes come across not only spammy, but also quite unprofessional.

 Unfortunately, one simple formula which works for everyone simply doesn’t exist.
 Nevertheless, by planning ahead and finding the appropriate methods, you can increase your success rate significantly.

 Although this may sound easy, it is actually much easier said than done.
 This is because our industry is extremely competitive and your goal must be to stand out from the crowd of people, who might in fact be just as talented or experienced as you.
-Also, it is important to remember that marketing yourself as a translator isn’t just about getting out there and then stopping!
-It’s definitely much beyond that and so it is essential to continuously show your clients that you are not only talented, but also professional and up-to-date with industry standards.
+Also, it is important to remember that marketing yourself as a translator isn’t just about getting out there and then resting on the laurels!
+It is essential to continuously show your clients that you are not only talented, but also professional and up-to-date with industry standards.

 That’s it!
-Just a few tips from a person who has been on both sides of the front.
-I truly hope at least some of you found it informative and made it all the way to the end.
+Just few tips from a person who has been on both sides of the front.
+I truly hope at least some of you found the post informative and made it all the way to the end.
 If you’d like to add something from your own experience, make sure to let me know on our social media and I’ll do my best to respond!